Renowned Transformation Specialist Eric Bach Reveals How These Top-Performers Have Been Transforming Their Physiques In The Free Article Below…

 Rob isn’t the only who has been able to achieve fantastic results by following the Bach Performance philosophies.
 Check out these jacked, shredded, and strong men:

 First, I simplified Rob’s training.
 After all, your workout program is only as good as your ability to execute it consistently.
-You’ll wring far more results out of 2-3 sessions per week adhered to consistently than going to the gym five or six days per week, for two weeks, then disappearing for a month.
+You’ll get better results with 3-4 short workouts than trying to workout 5+x per week and getting too busy to stick with it.

 In Rob’s case, we mixed heavy, compound lifts to get him stronger with higher-rep work to build muscular endurance and help him look better naked, giving his muscles shape, definition, and an eye-catching “pop.”